aalto-trafficsense/regular-routes-client/README.markdown

 Press "Download JSON" (for the Web Applications) to get the JSON-version of the client secret.

 Client ID for Android Applications.
-Package name: fi.aalto.trafficsense.regularroutes
+* Package name: fi.aalto.trafficsense.regularroutes
-SHA1 from the release key.
+* SHA1 generated from the release key.

 ## 3.2 Define the client configuration